Sky marginalization in black hole spectroscopy and tests of the area theorem: Determinant approximation

-In order to marginalize over sky location and $t_c$ it is necessary to have a fast method for calculating $\det \Sigma_{tr}$.
-We find that $\log \det \vec \Sigma_{tr}$ is strongly linearly correlated to the length of the power spectral density (PSD) of the data, which is equivalent the number of rows and columns in $\vec \Sigma_{tr}$.
-Fig.~\ref{fig:det_size_H1} shows this relationship using $\log \det \vec \Sigma_{tr}$ values calculated for various gate sizes applied to GW150914 data.
-Using a least squares fit to the points, the correlation coefficient was calculated as $0.999 < R^2 < 1$, which for a sample of 8 points implies a highly significant correlation \cite{err-analysis}.
+In order to marginalize over sky location and $t_c$ it is necessary to have a fast method for calculating $\det \boldsymbol{\Sigma}_{d,tr}$.
+We find that $\log \det \boldsymbol{\Sigma}_{d,tr}$ is strongly linearly correlated to the length of the power spectral density (PSD) of the data, which is equivalent the number of rows and columns in $\boldsymbol{\Sigma}_{d,tr}$.
+Figure~\ref{fig:det_size_H1} shows this relationship using $\log \det \boldsymbol{\Sigma}_{d,tr}$ values calculated for various gate sizes applied to GW150914 data.
+Using a least squares fit to the points, the correlation coefficient was calculated as $0.999 < R^2 < 1$, which for a sample of eight points implies a highly significant correlation \cite{err-analysis}.

-We also find that the position of the gate in the time series has no significant effect on the value of $\log \det \vec \Sigma_{tr}$.
-Fig.~\ref{fig:det_pos_H1} shows the relationship between $\log \det \vec \Sigma_{tr}$ and the start time of a 1-second gate in GW150914 data.
+We also find that the position of the gate in the time series has no significant effect on the value of $\log \det \boldsymbol{\Sigma}_{d,tr}$.
 The maximum range over which the determinant values varied was $\sim\!10^{-6}$.
 However, since these values were generally of order $\sim\!10^6$, this represents a maximum fractional change of $\sim\!10^{-12}$ over the entire time domain.
 While gate position does have a minor effect on determinant value, the relative effect is so small that the value is well-approximated as a constant for a static gate length.

-Using these two facts, we calculate the normalization term in Eq.~\eqref{eqn:loglikelihood} using a linear interpolation based solely on the size of $\vec \Sigma_{tr}$.
+Using these two facts, we calculate the normalization term in Eq.~\eqref{eqn:loglikelihood} using a linear interpolation based solely on the size of $\boldsymbol{\Sigma}_{d,tr}$.
 Specifically, a least squares linear fit is generated using the determinant values for the full matrix and three differently-sized truncated matrices.
 The full matrix determinant is calculated using its approximated eigenvalues, while the truncated determinants are calculated numerically using \texttt{SciPy} \cite{scipy}.
 The determinant can then be calculated on each step through linear interpolation based on the size of the truncated covariance matrix.